estivmo/estivmo/README.md

 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Anything That modifies any Game
-- 📫 How to reach me ---> montoyadave0@gmail.com or PM
+- 📫 How to reach me ---> montoyadave0@gmail.com

 <!---
 estivmo/estivmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.